 The Essie Summers Village is located close to Beckenham’s wonderful community facilities, including a supermarket, library, cafés and specialty boutique stores.
 There's a lifestyle option to suit everyone at the village.
-You can choose from a townhouse to the extra support of a serviced apartment.
+You can choose from a townhouse to the extra support of an assisted-living apartment.
 If your needs change over time, our state-of-the-art care centre provides 95 care rooms offering resthome, hospital and dementia care.
 Essie Summers care centre is located within the same village community and, as a Ryman resident, you will have priority access.

 The amenities include a library, atrium, hair salon, pool table, bar, village centre and shop.